Hydrocynus vittatus: Pet trade

-Due to its ferocious appearance, people may be tempted to keep the African tigerfish as a pet.
+Hydrocynus vittatus has a ferocious appearance, which may lead people to be tempted to keep the African tigerfish as a pet.
 However, this is generally not recommended and should only be attempted by those with advanced skills in keeping freshwater aquariums.
-These fish can get extremely large and require at least a 2400 L tank.
+These fish can get quite large and require at least a 2400 L tank.
 They do not get along well with any fish smaller than them (even of their own species) since smaller fish make up a majority of their diet.
 As they grow larger, these fish can become very difficult to handle.
 This is especially true because of their aggressive nature and sharp teeth.
 Anyone set on having one needs to check the local wildlife laws to determine if import of this fish is legal.
-It is illegal to import this species into Texas, Utah, and Florida.
+In the United States, importing this species into Texas, Utah, and Florida is illegal.